Menu

 We invite you to visit us on a Sunday morning.
 You might find the kind of caring, welcoming community you didn't even know was out there - just waiting for you to become part of it!

-NoVES affiliates with the AEU along with more than 20 other Societies across the country from New York to Silicone Valley.
+NoVES affiliates with the AEU along with more than 20 other Societies across the country from New York to Silicon Valley.

 Each of these Societies share the culture of Ethical Humanism and work to implement Humanist values in their communities.